How to set an SBTi target

-Under the CSRD, companies must carefully evaluate their emission reduction targets and process for setting them.
-According to the Corporate Sustainability Reporting Directive, these targets must align with the Paris Agreement, and many companies have set their targets based on the Science-Based Targets initiative (SBTi).
+Under the CSRD, companies must carefully evaluate their emission reduction targets and the process for setting them.
+According to the Corporate Sustainability Reporting Directive, these targets must align with the Paris Agreement.
+Many companies have already set their targets based on the Science-Based Targets initiative (SBTi).
 What should you know about SBTi, and how can your company set such a target?

 The term SBTi may already be familiar, as nearly 10,000 companies worldwide have joined the initiative, with over 7,000 having set approved climate targets.
 As of January 2025, 168 Finnish companies are participating, with 118 having established either near-term targets or both near-term and net-zero targets.